aksoyundan/natural-experiments/README.md

   r04.dta [dataset],
-  NE-rep.do [Stata code to replicate the results], NE-rep.R [R code to replicate the results]
+  NE-rep.do [Stata code to replicate the results], NE-rep.R [R code to replicate the results, to be available soon]